-So long as you’re not replenishing it with fresh deposits, the contents will continue to dry out so when you return in spring, it’ll be more fresh.
+So long as you’re not replenishing it with fresh deposits, the contents will continue to dry out so when you return in spring, it’ll be fresher.

 If you’d prefer, empty the contents and deep clean the box.

 This is the most critical part of winterizing a camper.
-If not done properly you could end up with a big repair bill come spring.
+If not done correctly you could end up with a hefty repair bill come spring.

 You could pay for an RV winterizing service but it’s easy to do yourself.
-It doesn’t take as long as you might thing either, about half an hour all told.
+It doesn’t take as long as you might think either, about half an hour all told.

-There’s 2 ways to prepare the plumbing system for the cold months:
+There are 2 ways to prepare the hot and cold plumbing system for the winter months:

 - Antifreeze – fills the waters lines so any residual water can’t freeze solid

 - Air – dries the water lines to rid them of any moisture